Bayesian data-driven discovery of partial differential equations with variable coefficients: Introduction

 The paper is organized as follows.
 In Section 2, the general ideas of the proposed data-driven learning problem is described.
 The main methodology is discussed in Section 3.
-The numerical tests are demonstrated in Section 4 to illustrate the capability of the proposed methods.
-The numerical results demonstrate the robustness, efficiency and accuracy of the proposed methods.
-A conclusion is presented in Section 5.
+The case studies are demonstrated in Section 4 to illustrate the capability of the proposed methods.
+We present the conclusion in Section 5.